 Copyright © Nucleus Medical Media, Inc.

-Head lice spread by personal contact and by sharing combs, brushes, hats, and other personal items.
+Head lice is spread by personal contact and by sharing combs, brushes, hats, and other personal items.

 This condition is more common in young children.

-Factors that may increase the risk of lice include: Sharing combs, brushes, hats, and other personal itemsPersonal contact with people who may have lice
+Factors that may increase the chance of lice include: Sharing combs, brushes, hats, and other personal itemsPersonal contact with people who may have lice

 Some people with head lice do not have any symptoms.

 When symptoms do occur, they may include: Extreme itchinessSkin breaks and possible infection caused by scratchingSwollen lymph nodesBacterial infection—if scratching causes open areas on the scalp

 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 Your head and scalp will be examined for lice and lice eggs (nits).